-I’m frequently mentioning this excellent invention in my posts because it’s an easy way to plan your route and then follow it without getting lost.
+I’m frequently mentioning this excellent invention in my posts.
+Non surprise: it’s an easy way to plan your route and then follow it without getting lost.
 Many of the 24 walking routes in the booklet use this network.

 Cycling is well covered in Flemish Brabant too